-Best Cordless Battery Powered String Trimmers: Reviews & Buying Guide
+Best Cordless String Trimmers / Weed Wackers: Reviews & Buying Guide

-Cordless string trimmers have come a long way over the last few years, going from cumbersome tools that ran out of battery power quickly to the new lightweight, nimble grass cutting machines that provide almost as much “oomph” as a corded or gas powered weed whacker.
+Also called weed wackers, weed eaters, grass trimmers (and sometimes even lawn edgers), cordless string trimmers have come a long way over the last few years, going from cumbersome tools that ran out of battery power quickly to the new lightweight, nimble grass cutting machines that provide almost as much “oomph” as a corded or gas powered weed wacker.

 As performance has improved, there’s also been an increase in the number of brands competing for your lawn care dollars, including some you may not have heard of before.